 - fatigue and lack of sleep

-Work with your doctor to identify possible triggers so you can better manage your symptoms.
+Work with a doctor to identify possible triggers so you can better manage your symptoms.

-In addition to trying to prevent visual problems, you should also prepare yourself to live with them.
-Visual disturbances can have a significant impact on your life, both in terms of day-to-day living and your emotional well-being.
+In addition to trying to prevent visual problems, a person should also prepare themselves to live with them.
+Visual disturbances can have a significant impact on a person’s life, both in terms of day-to-day living and a person’s emotional well-being.

 Finding an understanding, uplifting support group among your friends, family members, and larger community can help you prepare for and accept the visual changes that may become more permanent.
 Your doctor may also be able to recommend a community organization that is designed to help people with vision problems learn new ways to live their lives.
 Talk with your doctor, therapist, or your hospital’s community center for suggestions.